A finalized version of this law has passed, and is available here:

 Where during the period of the temporary guardianship, the guardians truly express remorse or newly regarding the capacity to perform guardianship duties, the civil affairs departments may return the minors to be raised by the guardians.

-Article 94: The civil affairs departments shall take long-term custody of minors in any of the following circumstances:
+Article 94: The civil affairs departments shall assume long-term guardianship of minors in any of the following circumstances:

 (1) minors whose parents or other guardians cannot be determined;